Mr Pye TV series on DVD

 This is a fantastic opportunity for anyone with Parkinson's, of any ability, to share their creative passion.
 There are 4 prize categories including art, poetry, photograph and digital art.
 In addition, this year, all entries will be shortlisted for an online public vote to feature in the Parkinson's UK 2012 calendar.
 For more information please visit www.parkinsons.org.uk/mervynpeake or call 020 7963 9319

-Anyone interested in knowing more about Mervyn Peake should consider subscribing to Peake Studies, a bi-annual publication edited and published by Peter Winnington, a world authority on the subject.
-Every issue includes reviews, articles, and very frequently previously unseen drawings and other work by Mervyn Peake.
+Anyone interested in knowing more about Mervyn Peake should consider Peake Studies, a bi-annual publication edited and published by Peter Winnington, a world authority on the subject.
 Above are examples of the publication.

 Read more